-Our application window for autism research funding is currently open for 2019.
+Our application window for autism research funding is currently CLOSED for 2019.
+Please check back in early 2020 for the next open window.

 The Autism Research Institute conducts, sponsors and supports research on the underlying causes of and treatments for Autism Spectrum Disorder.
 Our grant application is available online and we are currently accepting applications from qualified research professionals.